Family cancer syndromes

 These rare genetic conditions can increase the risk of pancreatic cancer.
+Find out what to do if you have one of these genetic conditions.

 Peutz-Jeghers syndrome

 This causes lots of non-cancerous growths (polyps) in the digestive system, and dark spots on the hands and face.
 Nine out of ten cases (90%) are caused by a fault in a gene called STK11.
-This condition mainly increases the risk of bowel and breast cancer, but may also increase the risk of pancreatic cancer.
+This condition mainly increases the risk of bowel and breast cancer but may also increase the risk of pancreatic cancer.

 Faults in the BRCA2 and BRCA1 genes